I’m so excited to share my Christmas decor full of upcycled, thrifted decor and a beautiful blue and white color scheme.

 Once the ornaments were on, the tree needed something a bit more, so I cut the Merry Christmas banner from glittery cardstock.

 In the dining room, I wanted something festive but simple for the table.
-I made an easy table runner by taping together pages from a hymnal.
+I made an easy table runner by taping together pages from an old hymnal.
 (Any music book will work, but where I live in the South, hymnals are plentiful at estate sales.)

 The pretty glass Christmas trees started as a motley collection of glass Christmas tree jars gathered from various thrift stores.
 I added paint and faux snow and turned them into a wintery forest for the table.
-(Full tutorial coming up soon.)
+I’ve got a full tutorial for putting together this pretty centerpiece here.

 And in the corner, a simple glittered banner, my DIY glittery nativity, and the DIY Joy to the World print I made last year using an inexpensive engineering print.
 (You can get the details on the print and get a free printable to make your own here.)